turbinelabs/developer/README.md

 reference each pull request in each other pull request, and we'll apply the change in a single patch.
 Yay monorepo!

+## Code of Conduct
+All Turbine Labs open-sourced projects are released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in our projects you agree to abide by its terms, which will be vigorously enforced.

 <a name="layout"/>
 ## Project layout